 spot on the foot of a mountain, the walls of it extending up the side of

 the hill, and is about a mile and a half in circumference.

 Richard Pococke - A Description of the East and Some Other Countries - 1745

-Hierapolis is a Turkish "must see" and all tours of the country include a visit to its ruins: however many who have been there may not remember the name of the ancient town, because the location is now known as Pamukkale, (the cotton castle).
-The name is due to the very white calcareous concretions deposited by mineral springs on the slope near the ancient town.
+Hierapolis is a Turkish "must see" and all tours of the country include a visit to its ruins: however many who have been there may not remember the name of the ancient town, because the location is known as Pamukkale, The Cotton Castle.

 View of the pools

 The warm waters here are the greatest natural curiosities in Asia; they

 rise to the south of the theatre in a deep bason, and are very clear: